1880 Republican National Convention: Presenting the nominees

-Garfield had not actually written a speech, and was nervous about speaking in front of such a large crowd.
+Garfield had not written a speech, and was nervous about speaking in front of a large crowd.
 Before heading to Chicago, Sherman told Garfield that Garfield's speech should stress Sherman's "courageous persistence in any course he had adopted."
 Garfield started his speech by emphasizing his overwhelming pride for his role in the convention.
 Garfield then listed the qualities that a president should possess and stressed the importance of party unity.
 It wasn't until near his conclusion that he mentioned Sherman by name.
 Many reports of Garfield's speech describe it as enthusiastic, eloquent, and well received.
 Some accounts indicate that it was so well-received that it caused delegates to begin thinking of Garfield as a contender for the presidential nomination.

 On the other hand, some members of the Sherman campaign were disappointed by Garfield's speech.
-One telegram from a Sherman backer sent to Sherman himself claimed that, "[Garfield] has been of no service to you...he was extremely lukewarm in his support."
+One telegram to Sherman claimed that, "[Garfield] has been of no service to you...he was extremely lukewarm in his support."
 Rumors began to spread that Ohio Governor Charles Foster and Garfield, who were in adjoining suites at the Grand Pacific Hotel, were "conspiring to bring Garfield out as [a] candidate...."
-News of the finger-pointing within the Sherman camp had carried into newspapers across the country.
+News of the finger-pointing within Sherman's camp had carried into newspapers across the country.
 The Albany Evening Journal reported that "[t]here is a general belief that the Ohio delegation is ready to desert Sherman and go over to Blaine in a body."

-Although he had become popular with the delegates after his speech, Garfield was upset over the accusations of those inside the Sherman group, and he worried how they would affect him in the future.
-His close colleagues felt he was becoming too popular, too quickly.
-Friends, like Lorenzo Coffin, felt that his "time is not yet."
-Garfield heeded the advice of his friends to lower his profile at the convention, but he had already made a deep impression on the delegates.
-Late Sunday night on June 6, Indiana senator Benjamin Harrison, grandson of former President William Henry Harrison, came to Garfield's hotel suite and asked him under what conditions he would accept the nomination.
-Garfield replied that he had come to the convention for the sole purpose of supporting John Sherman, and told Harrison that Garfield's "name must not be used [in the nomination]."
+Although his popularity with delegates had grown after his speech, Garfield was upset over accusations that he was intriguing against Sherman, and worried about his future relationship with Sherman's inner circle.
+Garfield's close colleagues felt he was becoming too popular, too quickly.
+Friends including Lorenzo Coffin felt that his "time is not yet."
+Garfield heeded the advice of his friends to lower his convention profile, but he had already made a positive impression on delegates.
+Late on Sunday June 6, Benjamin Harrison, the leader of Indiana's delegation, visited Garfield at his hotel to inquire about his conditions for accepting the nomination.
+Garfield replied that he had come to the convention to support Sherman, so Harrison should not introduce Garfield as a candidate.